CS5500-24Fall-Group5/cs5500-base/StandUpDocuments/Week-2-September-16-retrospective.md

 ### `Huijia Wang`

 - **Achievements and Contributions:**
-  - Analyzed the backend architecture, focusing on RESTful APIs and user management.
+  - Analyzed the backend architecture, focusing on CRUD Operations, validation and processing, and role management.
   - Read the project code and analyzed the design patterns in the project, such as **Singleton** for managing document instances,  **Observer** like polling for update checks, and **MVC** for separating concerns in the backend.
 - **Challenges Faced:**
   - There is a lot of code to read.
 And sometimes I may forget some part I have read so I taked note to help me analyze the code.